 The Market Manager team will continue to define and prioritize events in cooperation with the BPU.
-The continued use of stock presentations including an Energy Efficiency, Renewables PowerPoint presentation and corresponding talking points will be updated quarterly for Commissioners and aids to tailor to their specific speaking needs.
-For 2012 the process for selection will continue to evolve with the BPU based on mutually agreed upon criteria for cost efficiency and the best use of BPU personnel and Market Manager resources.
+The continued use of stock presentations including Energy Efficiency and Renewables PowerPoint presentation, as well as corresponding talking points will be updated quarterly for Commissioners and aids to tailor to their specific speaking needs.
+For 2012, the process for selection will continue to evolve with the BPU based on mutually agreed upon criteria for cost efficiency and the best use of BPU personnel and Market Manager resources.